If someone asked you if you thought it was important to travel responsibly, you would probably agree.

 If planning a day trip, consider an escorted tour rather than hiring a car.
 Not only will this be more environmentally friendly, a guide will be able to share their local knowledge.

 If you need to fly, choose a direct flight as it's the take-off and landing that generate the most carbon emissions, or check out your airline to see if they are part of an environmental programme such as the International Air Travel Association whose members invest in carbon reduction projects.

-2. Take nothing but photographs, leave nothing but footprints
+2. Sustainable travellers take nothing but photographs, and leave nothing but footprints

 Eco-tours are tours which benefit the environment, wildlife or local community in a specific area.
 This sort of company might donate money to or run their own conservation projects and they will certainly regulate and design their tours to prevent any damage to the environment.